erincatto/box2d/docs/dynamics.md

 consider using kinematic bodies instead.

 ### Wheel Joint

-The wheel joint restricts a point on bodyB to a line on bodyA.
-The wheel joint also provides a suspension spring.
-See b2WheelJoint.h and Car.h for details.
+The wheel joint is designed specifically for vehicles.
+It restricts a point on bodyB to a line on bodyA.
+It allows translation and rotation.
+The translation has a spring and damper to simulate the vehicle suspension.
+The rotation allows the wheel to rotate.
+You can specify an rotational motor to drive the wheel and to apply braking.
+See b2WheelJoint, wheel_joint.cpp, and car.cpp for details.

 ![Wheel Joint](images/wheel_joint.svg)